Our Home in Montmartre

 In addition to the regular France Telecom phone line -- which allows others, anywhere in the world, to quickly and easily reach you -- there's also an internet (voip) line, which allow free outgoing calls to be made to fixed and portable phones in France, the United States, and Canada, and in several other countries as well.

-The kitchen is in a separate room and is fully equipped, with a four-burner cooktop, a microwave oven, a countertop oven, and a serious “batterie de cusine”.
-(Also in the kitchen are a clothes washing machine and a dryer.)
+The kitchen is in a separate room and is fully equipped, with a four-burner cooktop, a microwave oven, a counter top oven, and a serious “batterie de cusine”.
+(The clothes washer is in the kitchen.)

 There is excellent transportation to other parts of town.
 The Lamarck-Caulaincourt metro station is a two minute walk away, in addition to which five bus lines (31, 60, 80, 85, and the Montmartrobus) pass nearby.
 Again, please see our webpage for more information.